 Against the backdrop of a largely secular mainstream, such content culturally surrounds and embeds children within a coherent and comprehensively Catholic world.
 To put it simply, the more Catholic “stuff” to which children are exposed, the less likely they are to be able to envision their lives in isolation from the practices and relationships that being Catholic entails.
 The regular exposure to such practices and the family’s long-term dedication to them is the most effective way to guarantee their relevance to an emerging adult’s fundamental decisions about which values and obligations to prioritize in their lives.
 Furthermore, the family’s collective commitment to such practices cements the bonds between family members and also clarifies the intimate values which animate and suffuse those bonds.
 It is desirable that the love which joins members of the Catholic family together be inseparable from the religious dimension of the family’s communal life.
 In such cases, any potential departure of young people from the Catholic faith will be a serious and considered matter, rather than an unwittingly accomplished affair.

 Secondly, effective Catholic parents tended to engage their children frequently in practices of religious conversation.
 This took many forms: brunch table discussions of the Sunday homily, willingness to entertain a doubt or question that had arisen from a child’s religion homework, or weekly harangues about getting out of bed for Mass and the importance of the family’s going to church.
 Catholic households that generated religiously engaged children tended to exhibit a habit of such religiously oriented chatter.
 Why?
-We are not certain, but it is apparent that the habits and content of a family’s conversation reveal much about what lies at the forefront of its communal consciousness and deliberationa household in which religion is discussed openly and frequently is a household in which religion is neither compartmentalized nor swept under the rug out of awkwardness.
+We are not certain, but it is apparent that the habits and content of a family’s conversation reveal much about what lies at the forefront of its communal consciousness and deliberation—a household in which religion is discussed openly and frequently is a household in which religion is neither compartmentalized nor swept under the rug out of awkwardness.

 Parents’ Preeminence Does Not Imply Institutions’ Irrelevance

 One last thing must be made clear: for all that has been claimed here about the newfound centrality of parents as the cultural hinge upon which the transmission of Catholic faith swings, in no way should this be taken to mean that religious institutions—especially Catholic schools, the parish, and clergy—have receded into the background.
 Without these declining in significance, it is simply that parents who are alert and dedicated to their vital role in the religious formation of their children are the condition without which institutional Catholic influences cannot achieve their effect.
 It remains true that it takes a religious village to raise a Catholic child.
-To illustrate, the majority of families we spoke to greatly value the parish priest as role model, teacher, and ongoing religious reference point for their children.
+To illustrate, the majority of families, who we spoke to, greatly value the parish priest as role model, teacher, and ongoing religious reference point for their children.
 Though Catholic institutions are no longer the culturally authoritative intergenerational carriers of the faith they once were, they remain theologically central and socially necessary to Catholic family life.
 Such institutions provide the single most important environment outside the home in which children come to realize how Catholicism is relationally, actively, and sacramentally lived.
 It is a crucial task of religious parenting to ensure that children are active participants in the life of the local Catholic community and that the respective vitalities of parish and home are mutually interpenetrating.

 Conclusion: Reaching out to Well-Intentioned Parents

 To return to our initial question, whether there anywhere exists a Catholic subculture sufficiently vibrant to produce new generations of committed Catholics on an appreciable scale, we answer, “Yes: the Catholic home.”
 The degree to which this is true depends upon whether parents are intent upon and dedicated to constructing such a culture in their households.
 We must not underestimate the power of the family to leave a profound religious impression on children, one that lasts into adulthood.
 Such influence is proven to be a key ingredient that remains in the mix of factors determining whether emerging adults choose to commit to religious practice over the long term.
-For and post-illennials, religious drift is not an inevitable outcome, nor is an extraordinary restructuring of the average parish necessary in order for family life to provide a rich religious milieu in which children receive sufficient initiation into the Christian way of life.
+For millennials and post-millennials, religious drift is not an inevitable outcome, nor is an extraordinary restructuring of the average parish necessary in order for family life to provide a rich religious milieu in which children receive sufficient initiation into the Christian way of life.
 We found incredibly vibrant Catholic families in supposedly “dying” parishes, just as we found lukewarm and drifting families in the midst of vigorous “mega-parishes.”
 Though uncommonly dynamic parishes can certainly galvanize large numbers of Catholic households, they are not absolutely required, since it is parents who are the decisive agents.
 The notion of a trickle-down effect from parish to home which sees expansion of parish programming as the key to reaching children can be misleading.
 A devoted family committed to a modest but dependable parish in many cases can do just as well.

 The next task, however, is to make sure Catholic parents understand just how high they have to jump in order to clear the bar that our largely secular society has set for them.
 Over and beyond those exceptional families who are clearly excelling in the transmission of their faith, we witnessed a much larger and unsettled middle group: those parents who valued their faith, intended to transmit it, but hadn’t fully realized or embraced the gravity of their role—and who lamented their children drifting slowly away from the Church when it almost inevitably occurred.
 If such parents can be engaged, informed, and empowered, the star of the next Catholic generation may shine a bit more brightly.
 As the unprecedented number of ex-Catholics among young people continues to rise, we realize that these are difficult and daunting tasks.
 However, they are certainly not without hope of success.